mzohaibqc/less-bundle/README.md

      * is built, it will be output to these paths.
      */
     dest: Array<string>;

     /**
+    * Boolean flag to indicate that if we want the compiled css into dest file or not */ writeFile?: boolean;

+    /**
      * The version number used in conjunction with the license.